kimrodriguezFINTECH/Project-3/README.md

 ## Install Packages
 * `os` for interacting with the operating system.
-* `streamlit` for connecting to web applications
+* `streamlit` to create the web app interface.
 * `json` for transmitting data in web applications
 * `requests` for interacting with web APIs
-* `openai` for accessing and integrating AI models into our applications.
 * `pandas` for data manipulation

-## Setting Up Ganache and Metamask
+* `OpenAI` API for generating images based on user prompts.
+* `Pinata` for images on IPFS and retrieves IPFS hashes.
+* `Solidity` for Smart contract language used to create and manage NFTs.
+* `Remix` for Online IDE for writing and deploying Solidity contracts.
+* `Web3.py` Python library for interacting with Ethereum.
+* `Ganache` Personal Ethereum wallet, used to simulate transactions.
+* `Metaask` Browser extension wallet for managing Ethereum accounts and transactions.

+## NFT Creation

 We started off with the Pinata Configuration: `pinata_api_key = os.getenv('PINATA_API_KEY')`
 * Our API key ensures our sensitive information is securely managed, enhances flexibility across different environments, and is used for best practices regarding application configuration.